-By analysing data such as customer demographics, search patterns, and consumer spending habits, content marketing agencies in Singapore can get a clearer picture of how users find their content, how they interact with it, and how receptive they are to it.
+Based on data such as customer demographics, search patterns, and consumer spending habits, you can get a clearer picture of how users find their content, how they interact with it, and how receptive they are to it.

-You don’t need to be working in a content marketing agency in Singapore to notice how chatbots have quickly emerged on the digital realm.
+You don’t need to be working in a content marketing agency to notice how chatbots have emerged on the digital realm.

 There are lots of upsides to using chatbots.
 They answer instantly, have immediate access to your purchase history, and never lose patience even after you’ve asked the same question a hundred times.

-While they lack the fluidity and adaptability of human staff, chatbots still hold a place in many company websites —and rightfully so.
+While they lack the fluidity and adaptability of human staff, chatbots still hold a place in many company websites.
 Approximately 1.4 billion people interact with chatbots every year.
 Chatbots are also forecasted to save companies $8b per annum by 2022.